ppKrauss/country-geotime/README.md

   ) source
   GROUP BY ref_country
   ```
 This query is not fast, need somo hours to run.
+See also [preparation analysis  report](https://github.com/ppKrauss/country-geotime/wiki/Country-neighbors-preparation).

 ### ...
 UTM ...